kymotsujason/cloudflare-dns-updater/README.md

 ```
 1. Clone the repo
 2. npm install
+3. Create a .env file and create the AUTH variable with your API key (without the Bearer part)
-3. Run with your favorite process manager (I use PM2)
+4. Run with your favorite process manager (I use PM2)
 ```